cty9024/MachineLearning/README.md

 ## Conclusion
 This project successfully developed a robust predictive framework for assessing insurance offer acceptance.
 The insights provided serve as a foundation for AXA Belgium to optimize customer interactions and improve conversion rates.

-*This project cannot be shared publicly due to a confidentiality agreement.
-If you have any questions about my work or contributions, please feel free to contact me directly.*